Easy sauteed Asparagus (Pan-fried method)

 Heat the pan.
 Add olive oil and let it shimmer.

 Sauté.
-Add the asparagus, season with salt, and let them cook until bright green and just starting to brown—about 4-6 minutes depending on thickness.
+Add the asparagus, season with salt, and cook until bright green and just starting to brown—about 4-6 minutes, depending on thickness.
+Let the asparagus sit undisturbed for a couple of minutes before stirring, so it browns rather than steams.

 Variations